Shane Douglas: Return to the independent circuit (2009–present)

+Booking and promoting

-Douglas was a promoter for the Xtreme Pro Wrestling promotion.
-Under his promotion, XPW moved from California to Philadelphia and featured many former ECW stars.
+Douglas was a booker for the Xtreme Pro Wrestling (XPW) promotion during the 2000s.
+Under his directive, XPW moved from California to Philadelphia and featured many former Extreme Championship Wrestling (ECW) stars.

-In mid-2005, Douglas conceived and, alongside Jeremy Borash, promoted and booked Hardcore Homecoming, a series of Extreme Championship Wrestling reunion events.
+In mid-2005, Douglas conceived and, alongside Jeremy Borash, promoted and booked Hardcore Homecoming, a series of reunion events.
 The first event occurred on June 10, two days before World Wrestling Entertainment's own ECW reunion show, ECW One Night Stand.
-The final show occurred on November 5.
-On April 9, 2009, it was announced that Martin and Nite Owl Production were to promote a follow up to Hardcore Homecoming called November to Remember: The Final Chair Shot.
-Originally, the event was to occur in 2008 on the anniversary of the original Hardcore Homecoming event, but the date was rescheduled to coincide with an American Cancer Society charity event hosted by Douglas' former valet Francine.
+Hardcore Homecoming's final show occurred on November 5.

+On April 9, 2009, it was announced that Douglas and Nite Owl Production were to promote a follow-up to Hardcore Homecoming called November to Remember: The Final Chair Shot.
+Originally, the event was to occur on June 10, 2008, the anniversary of the original Hardcore Homecoming event, but the date was rescheduled to 2009 to coincide with an American Cancer Society charity event hosted by Douglas' former valet Francine.

-Douglas was scheduled to headline the Extreme Reunion event scheduled for April 28, 2012.
+In 2012, Douglas founded the Extreme Reunion (later Extreme Rising) promotion.
+Douglas was scheduled to headline an Extreme Reunion event scheduled for April 28, 2012.
 Unbeknownst to WWE, Douglas appeared in the audience on the March 19, 2012, episode of Raw to promote the event, but was escorted out of the arena by security after causing a disturbance.
+Extreme Rising closed in 2014.